-This year, an estimated 7,060 adults (2,630 men and 4,430 women) in the United States will be diagnosed with anal cancer.
-It is estimated that 880 deaths (330 men and 550 women) from this disease will occur this year.
+This year, an estimated 7,210 adults (2,660 men and 4,550) women in the United States will be diagnosed with anal cancer.
+It is estimated that 950 deaths (370 men and 580 women) from this disease will occur this year.

-The five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) for early, localized anal cancer is between 53% and 71%, depending on the type of cancer (see Overview for details).
-The five-year survival rate for people with tumors that have spread to the area around the anus is 24% to 48%.
-If the cancer has spread to more distant body parts, the five-year survival rate is between 7% and 21%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is 71% for people diagnosed with the early stages of squamous cell anal cancer, which is the most common type of anal cancer.
+Later-stage squamous cell anal cancer (stage IV) has a five-year survival rate of 21%.
 Survival rate may be lower for people who have human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS).

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with anal cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2014, and the ACS website.

 Choose “Next” (below, right) to continue reading this detailed section.
 To select a specific topic within this section, use the colored boxes located on the right side of your screen.